-It wasn’t long before the community started noticing improvements and expressing curiosity about the different “works in progress” at the foundation.
-The local interest and desire to help ORCA’s cause snow-balled into what is now the volunteer program, where people from all over the world come to dedicate their time and help progress ORCA’s education, research, and conservation initiatives.
+It wasn’t long before the community started noticing their efforts and expressing curiosity about the different “works in progress” at the foundation.
+The local interest and desire to help ORCA’s cause eventually snow-balled into what is now the ORCA Foundation Volunteer Programme, where people from all over the world come to dedicate their time in support of various research, conservation and education projects.